* This is a professional Version *

 Toxicity depends on the amount of elemental iron that has been ingested.
 Up to 20 mg/kg of elemental iron is not toxic, 20 to 60 mg/kg is mildly to moderately toxic, and > 60 mg/kg can cause severe symptoms and morbidity.

-Symptoms occur in 5 stages (see Stages of Iron Poisoning); however, symptoms and their progression vary significantly.
+Symptoms of iron poisoning occur in 5 stages (see Table: Stages of Iron Poisoning); however, symptoms and their progression vary significantly.
 The severity of stage 1 symptoms usually reflects the overall severity of poisoning; late-stage symptoms develop only if stage 1 symptoms are moderate or severe.
 If no symptoms develop within the first 6 h after ingestion, risk of serious toxicity is minimal.
 If shock and coma develop within the first 6 h, the mortality rate is about 10%.

 Stages of Iron Poisoning

 Iron poisoning should be considered in mixed ingestions (because iron is ubiquitous) and in small children with access to iron and unexplained metabolic acidosis or severe or hemorrhagic gastroenteritis.
 Because children often share, siblings and playmates of small children who have ingested iron should be evaluated.

 Abdominal x-ray is usually recommended to confirm ingestion; it detects intact iron tablets or iron concretions but misses chewed and dissolved tablets, liquid iron preparations, and iron in multivitamin preparations.
 Serum iron, electrolytes, and pH are determined 3 to 4 h after ingestion.
 Toxicity is assumed if suspected ingestion is accompanied by any of the following: